amusarra/esp32-mqtt-publish-subscribe/README.markdown

 Ultimately this led ( [attested on GPIO 2](https://github.com/amusarra/esp32-mqtt-publish-subscribe/blob/master/src/esp32_mqtt_publish_subscribe.cpp%23L70) ) gives us indications if everything is going the right way.
-In this case we are lucky, the led is on and we are therefore sure that the environmental data are published on the topic esp32 / telemetry_data and that the device is ready to receive commands on the topic esp32 / command.
+In this case we are lucky, the led is on and we are therefore sure that the environmental data are published on the topic esp32/telemetry_data and that the device is ready to receive commands on the topic esp32/command.
 If we wanted to check the activity of the device, we could connect to the serial monitor always using PlatformIO, using the command: `pio device monitor --environment esp32dev`

 The following image shows the output of the above command.
 As you can see, we get several information in the output.
-Information on the chip model, information on the WiFi network to which the device is connected, information on the Message Broker to which the device is connected and finally the JSON published on the topic esp32 / telemetry_data.
+Information on the chip model, information on the WiFi network to which the device is connected, information on the Message Broker to which the device is connected and finally the JSON published on the topic esp32/telemetry_data.